Expectation and job roles |

 - work effectively and collaboratively with safeguarding children and young people teams, children and young people in care teams, and partners in other agencies, to conduct safeguarding and children and young people in care training needs analysis, and to commission, plan, design, deliver and evaluate single and multi-agency training and teaching for staff in the organisations covered

-- contribute to the implementation of learning national reviews; children in care leaders should lead on creation and implementation of action plans and learning where they refer specifically to children in care:
+- contribute to the implementation of national learning reviews; leaders in should lead on creation and implementation of action plans and learning where they refer specifically to children in care:

 - Child Safeguarding Practice Reviews (England), Child Practice Reviews or Single Unified Safeguarding Reviews (SUSR) (Wales), Learning Reviews (Scotland), Case Management Reviews (Northern Ireland)